Preserving linear invariants in ensemble filtering methods: Specialization to the Gaussian case

-We conclude this section with several comments on this last result.
-First, the \cons analysis map corresponds to a Kalman-like update where the Kalman gain is projected on the orthonormal complement of $\Uperp$, namely on the space spanned by the columns of $\Upara$.
+\begin{remark} First, the \cons analysis map corresponds to a Kalman-like update where the Kalman gain is projected on the orthonormal complement of $\Uperp$, namely on the space spanned by the columns of $\Upara$.
 Interestingly, \eqref{eqn:constrained_gausssian_analysis_map} establishes an equivalence between an ``embedding approach'' and a ``projective approach'' \citep{simon2010kalman}.
-In the first case, we perform a \cons inference in the rotated space before lifting back the result.
+In the first case, we perform a \cons inference in the rotated space before lifting the result back.
 In the latter case, we ``naively'' project the state's update $-\cov{\X, \Y}\covy^{-1}(\y - \ystar)$ onto the columns of $\Upara$ to ensure that the invariant is unchanged.
-While there is no reason for these two approaches to coincide in the non-Gaussian case with arbitrary invariants, \eqref{eqn:constrained_gausssian_analysis_map} states that they are equivalent in the Gaussian case with linear invariants $\invar$.
-In the case where the linear invariants are constant over the prior ---see Remark \ref{remark:constant_prior} for the general treatment--- we can specialize the reduced transformations of Remark \ref{remark:constant_prior} to derive a reduced constrained analysis map $\widetilde{\BB{T}}_{\ystar, \text{reduced}}$ of \eqref{eqn:constrained_analysis_map_constant} in the Gaussian case.
-We show that the resulting map is identical to the fully supported case, since the unconstrained map $\tmap^{\parallel}(\y, \xperp, \xpara)$ of \eqref{eqn:gaussian_analyssis_map_decoupled} does not depend on $\xperp$.
-We omit details for brevity.
+While there is no reason for these two approaches to coincide in the non-Gaussian case with arbitrary invariants, \eqref{eqn:constrained_gausssian_analysis_map} states that they are equivalent in the Gaussian case with linear invariants $\invar$. \end{remark}

+\begin{remark} In the case where the linear invariants are constant over the prior---see Remark \ref{remark:constant_prior} for the general treatment---we can specialize the reduced transformations of Remark \ref{remark:constant_prior} to derive a reduced constrained analysis map $\widetilde{\BB{T}}_{\ystar, \text{reduced}}$ of \eqref{eqn:constrained_analysis_map_constant} in the Gaussian case.
+One can show that the resulting map is identical to the fully supported case, since the unconstrained map $\tmap^{\parallel}(\y, \xperp, \xpara)$ of \eqref{eqn:gaussian_analyssis_map_decoupled} does not depend on $\xperp$.
+However, for brevity, we omit details. \end{remark}